Connect to TiDB with Go-MySQL-Driver

 Be sure to replace the placeholders {} with the connection parameters obtained from the connection dialog.

-TiDB Serverless requires a secure connection.
+TiDB Cloud Serverless requires a secure connection.
 Therefore, you need to set the value of USE_SSL to true.

 7. Save the .env file.